-But that doesn’t mean parents shouldn’t address their daughters discomfort in puberty.
-If, for example, a teen daughter comes home and says she feels fat, or ugly or somehow less fit than her peers, parents should be real and honest with about how tough this time is for young women.
+That doesn’t mean parents shouldn’t address their daughters discomfort in puberty.
+If, for example, a teen daughter comes home and says she feels fat or ugly or somehow less fit than her peers, parents should be real and honest with about how tough this time is for young women.

 “Parents should convey the message that it’s really common for girls when they are hitting adolescence, to gain a bit of weight.
 It will even out.
-But the most important thing is for them to not focus on their weight and to focus on taking care of themselves and making healthy choices,” says Doukas.
+But the most important thing is for them to not focus on their weight and to focus on taking care of themselves and making healthy choices,” Doukas says.

-Parents also need to be explicit about the harms of advertising and even, at this point, social media.
+Parents also need to be explicit about the harms of advertising and social media.
 Although images of photoshopped women in advertisements or on Instagram don’t literally cause eating disorders or similar issues, they can make young girls feel inadequate and lead to poor self-esteem.